.png)

 But all I could do was cling more tightly to the tree branch like a scared little monkey, my eyes wider than a bush baby’s.
 Without breaking eye contact, she delicately extended a small hand to me.
 Unfurling each of her tiny fingers like a life line being flung out into a raging sea.

 “I’ve got you,” she whispered when I didn’t move.
 Her rose-colored lips moved seamlessly.
 And that’s when I knew.
 She was different from anyone else I’d ever met.
 I’d known it from the second she’d made that fairy crown with me.
-But this . . . she was obviously a pretty special person.
+But this . . . she was obviously special.
+Someone very rare to find.
 And my soul tethered itself to hers.

 “What?” she asked as she tried to inch closer to me and everyone gasped down below.
 I guess I’d officially made Locke's party memorable.